-Western International University Interactive Online learning offers a unique opportunity for students who wish to pursue their degrees but because of travel, time constraints, or simply preference, do not want to attend classes in an on-campus setting.
-Unlike most computer or web-based programs, WIU Interactive Online offers students the best of classroom interactivity combined with the flexibility of "no place and no time" constraints.
+Western International University Interactive Online learning offers a unique opportunity for students who wish to pursue their degrees but because of travel, time constraints or simply preference, do not want to attend classes in an on-campus setting.
+Unlike most computer or web-based programs, WIU Interactive Online offers students the best of classroom interactivity while retaining the high level of flexibility that enables working adults to achieve educational goals.